Best daily deals

 Deciding which headphones to buy between the Sony WH-1000XM4 and the Sony WH-1000XM3 really depends on your needs.
 The WH-1000XM4 can do just about everything its predecessor can, but the tradeoffs it makes aren’t necessarily improvements for everyone.
 The lack of aptX means Android users will have to rely on LDAC for high-quality streaming—the codec offers the highest bitrate on the market, but its transfer rates aren’t consistent.

-If you’re someone who gets aggravated by little inconveniences like that (or less responsive controls), going for the older model might be the right move.
+If you get aggravated by little inconveniences like that (or less responsive controls), going for the older model might be the right choice.

 See price at Best Buy